roberts911/LakeSedimentAnalysis/README.md

 - `geopy`
 - `fake_useragent`

-## Instrukcja
+## Instructions

-1. Uruchom plik `main.py`.
+1. Run the main.py file.
-2. Wybierz jezioro z rozwijanej listy.
+2. Select a lake from the dropdown list.
-3. Wybierz pierwiastki, które chcesz uwzględnić w swojej analizie.
+3. Select the elements you want to include in your analysis.
-4. Kliknij przycisk "Wyświetl wykres", aby wygenerować wykres kołowy.
+4. Click the "Display Chart" button to generate a pie chart.
-5. Kliknij przycisk "Wyświetl mapę", aby wygenerować mapę z lokalizacją wybranego jeziora.
+5. Click the "Display Map" button to generate a map with the location of the chosen lake.

-## Autorzy
+## Authors

-Projekt został stworzony przez Robert Siurek.
+This project was created by Robert Siurek.